 X Guard Submissions

 The X guard is a staple of Brazilian Jiu-Jitsu, and one of the most useful open guards out there.
-It works just as good in both Gi and No-Gi and is one of the rare guards that doesn’t require any modification.
-The same grips apply just as good with the kimono as they do without it.
+It works just as well in both Gi and No-Gi and is one of the rare guards that doesn’t require any modification.
+The same grips apply just as well with the kimono as they do without it.

 Controlling the near side leg can be done with both an under and an overhook from the X guard.
 This is an important fact because both open up different submission possibilities.
 It is obvious that the structure of the X guard places you in a perfect position to hunt for leg locks.
 Both legs are wide apart, and you’re in control of both the distance and elevation. with a few strategically placed grips, you can hit just about any lower body submission there is from the X guard.
 Also, check the most dynamic x-guard sweep to back take.

 Let’s start directly with the highest percentage lock there is – the heel hook.
 One thing to know is that while there are plenty of X guard submissions available on the legs, none of them work directly from there.
-In order to successfully get a leg lock, you’ll need to use the advantage of the X guard to get into an Ashi Garami.
+To successfully get a leg lock, you’ll need to use the advantage of the X guard to get into an Ashi Garami.

 One great example is the heel hook.
 The 50/50 guard is also an Ashi Garami position that is among the best for finishing the inside heel hook.
 From a basic X guard position, you need to first transfer the leg that’s near your head to the other side.
 This means that you’ll first have to stretch your opponent wide using the X hooks.
 The reason for the stretch is to make the leg you’re trying to transfer lighter.
 Once all their weight is on the other leg, use your free arm to help you get their leg to the other side.
 Use the same arm to underhook the leg once you get it over, so that you still have a stable position.